claudecodeguide.dev

 What are Slash Commands?

 Shortcuts you type directly into Claude Code.
-They start with / and trigger built-in actions instantly.
+Start with /, trigger a built-in action instantly.

 the most useful slash commands